qdrant/landing_page/qdrant-landing/content/documentation/quick-start.md

 ---
-title: Quickstart
+title: Docker Quickstart
-weight: 11
+weight: 8
 aliases:
   - quick_start
 ---
-# Quickstart
+# Docker Quickstart

 In this short example, you will use the Python Client to create a Collection, load data into it and run a basic search query.